“Capital of the Ruins”

 “In the morning the only building left in St. Lo was the Church…”

-Sadly, for Rick Hoffman, he did not feel as if he had contributed much to the initial push to victory.
-The German soldiers pushed him hard to move along, often with the press of the a rifle butt in the back, or the “gentle” prodding of a bayonet They were still just one step ahead of the advancing American Army, and the Germans wanted to get the prisoners deeper into occupied France.
-Walking out of St. Lo was a nightmare.
-Wreckage and carnage were everywhere.
-The hairs on the back of his neck stood on end when he heard the desperate cries for help; ghostly pleas and moans of human beings trapped deep within the piles of rubble.
-He could hear them calling out in varying tones, and was torn apart by the fact that he could not help just one poor soul.
+Sadly, for Rick Hoffman, he did not feel as if he had contributed much to the initial efforts.
+On this day, the German soldiers pushed him hard, often with the press of a rifle butt in the back, or the “gentle” prodding of a bayonet They were still just one step ahead of the advancing American Army, and the Germans wanted to get the prisoners deeper into occupied France.